Five-run sixth inning lifts UW in Berkeley

-Eager to make up for being swept by nationally-ranked Arizona last weekend, the Washington baseball team rallied to bounce back Friday night at a crucial midpoint of the season.
+Eager to make up for being swept by ranked Arizona last weekend, the Washington baseball team rallied to bounce back Friday night at a crucial midpoint of the season.

 After trailing 4-0 after the sixth inning, UW climbed a steep hill and put together a 6-4 comeback victory over Cal, thanks in large part to its freshman bats lighting up and getting the team revved up.